-Evaluate every aspect of your business – your personnel policies, advertising, training, and continuing education plans, package deals – with an eye to whether they support your mission to the greatest possible extent.
+Evaluate every aspect of your business – your personnel policies, advertising, training, continuing education plans, package deals – with an eye to whether they support your mission to the greatest possible extent.

 Once you have developed a clear and concise statement of your mission, you can expect it to change very little over time.
 While your annual plans may shift and develop as your gain experience and your clients’ needs evolve, your mission statement continues to provide the steady compass.
 Guiding your business to greater success is easier when a well-crafted mission statement guides you.

 Choose one, then a second one, then a third.
 Do not limit yourself to the words on this list.

 - Challenge, Change, Clarity, Commitment, Community, Compassion, Competition, Connection, Consistency, Contentment, Contribution, Control, Cool-ness, Cooperation, Courage, Courtesy, Creativity, Curiosity